Tony Leon: Books

-Nelson Mandela

-Shortly after former President Nelson Mandela's death in December 2013, Tony Leon published yet another book, this time concerning Mandela's presidency and leadership from the perspective of the parliamentary opposition.
-'Opposite Mandela: Encounters with South Africa's Icon' was published in May 2014 by Jonathan Ball Publishers.
+Shortly after former President Nelson Mandela's death in December 2013, Leon published another book, this time concerning Mandela's presidency and leadership from the perspective of the parliamentary opposition.
+Opposite Mandela: Encounters with South Africa's Icon was published in May 2014 by Jonathan Ball Publishers.
 Sue Grant-Marshall in Business Day wrote: "It is no surprise that in the year after Mandela's death a cascade of books by those who know the international icon are flooding the shops and bookshelves.
 Leave space for this one - it's written from Leon's particular perspective as Mandela's political opponent.
 It does not disappoint in this, his fourth book, for he tells fascinating tales with characteristic frankness and vigour."

-New Book: Future Tense, Reflections of My Troubled Land, 2021.

-In March 2021, Jonathan Ball Publishers released Tony Leon's latest book: Future Tense - Reflections on My Troubled Land.
-Drawing from his vantage points of years in active politics and his subsequent career as an opinion former and columnist, this book captures and analyses recent South African history, with a focus on the squandered and corrupted years of the past decade.
+In March 2021, Jonathan Ball Publishers released Leon's fifth book: Future Tense - Reflections on My Troubled Land.
+Drawing from his vantage points of years in active politics and his subsequent career as an opinion writer and columnist, this book captures and analyses recent South African history, with a focus on corruption within the government.
 It also provides an insider view, for the first time, of the power struggles within the Democratic Alliance and plots the country's likely future trajectory.
 The book was favourably reviewed by Niall Ferguson.

+In April 2025, Jonathan Ball Publishers released Leon's sixth book, Being There - Backstories from the Political Front.
+The book has been widely praised for shedding light on lesser-known stories, including Leon's behind-the-scenes experiences as part of the Democratic Alliance's negotiation team during the historic formation of the new coalition government (GNU).

 Personal life

 In 2000, Leon married Michal (formerly Even-Zahav) from Israel, the mother of his two stepchildren, Noa and Etai Even-Zahav.
+Leon lives in Cape Town.